salma-emara/aps105-book/textbook/chapters/chapter04-loops/nested-loops.md

 Pattern of stars/asterisks
 ```

 **Step 3: Decompose into steps.** We can decompose the problem into two parts.
 The first part is to print out the number of rows.
 The second part is to print out the number of spaces and number of stars in each line.
-The first part can be decomposed into the following steps:
+The second part can be decomposed into the following steps:

 1. Initialize a variable `row` to $1$.
 2. Print out the number of spaces that is equal to $n$ - row number and stars that is equal to row number.